 The Relevance Test

-For each certification, ask: "Does this credential directly support my qualification for the specific job I'm applying for?"
-If the answer isn't a clear yes, consider omitting it or moving it to your LinkedIn profile instead.
+For each certification, ask: "Does this credential directly support my qualification for the specific job I am applying for?"
+If the answer is not a clear yes, consider omitting it or moving it to your LinkedIn profile instead.

 Online certifications from Coursera, Udemy, LinkedIn Learning, and other platforms require special handling to maximize their credibility.